BrincMM/VentureVerseMiniAppRails/docs/api/v1/developers/forget_password.md

 - A 6-digit verification code is generated (e.g., 123456)
 - The verification code is valid for 1 hour from creation
 - The code is stored in the `forget_passwords` table
-- In production, an email with the verification code should be sent to the developer
+- An email with the verification code is automatically sent to the developer's email address
 - Multiple codes can be generated for the same email, but only the most recent one is valid
 - Use the `/api/v1/developers/verify_forget_password` endpoint to verify the code